zerotier/docs/docs/terraform/quickstart.md

 This example is probably the simplest thing you can do with ZeroTier.
 It creates a single network, then joins two members.
-The `member_id` settings are made up, so feel free to replace them with real device ids.
+The `member_id` settings in the repository are made up, which is good enough to demonstrate how to drive the API with Terraform.
+Feel free to replace them with real Node IDs of any devices you may wish to join to the networks.

 <p align="center">
 <img src="https://i.imgur.com/q6kQPI4.png" alt="uncomment resources" /><br/>
 </p>

-On Github, click on `hello.tf`.
+In your Github repo, click on `hello.tf`.
 There will be a little "edit" icon around the section with the code.
 Uncomment the Terraform resources and click the green "commit changes" button.